 There are also numerous proverbs relating to project management and many relate to the incidence and power of assumptions.
 Whenever we plan something new, we make assumptions.
 For example, every unanswered question leads to the potential for assumption.
 In the early stages of the project, we will often make major assumptions regarding the solution, delivery strategy, or any other aspect.
 They happen all the time.
 The room for assumptions is immense, even and especially among the team members and stakeholders.
 It happens because projects are new or are changing something, and is sometimes exaggerated by the simplistic way projects have been defined or communicated in the past.
 This principle can be extended to any aspect, e.g. the objectives; outcomes; solution; benefits; deliverables; especially the responsibilities; resources, and any other aspect you care to imagine.

 The trick of course is to recognise (capture) key assumptions, analyse them and decide which ones you need to deal with or test.
 If you cannot deal with them at the time, they may well become risks to your project – and are primary inputs to the risk identification process.

-N.B.: we have witnessed many instances where a single assumption (which was incorrect) was recognised by the team but not shared with stakeholders (who would have identified that the assumption was false) until much later in the project cycle, destroying the project’s chances of success, as its consequence was only properly understood by the project team far too late.
+N.B.: we have witnessed many instances where a single assumption was made by the team but not shared with key stakeholders (who would have identified that the assumption was false) until much later in the project cycle, destroying the project’s chances of success, as its consequence was only properly understood far too late.
 In many cases sharing key assumptions with stakeholders earlier would have completely avoided this situation.
 (This is not being smart through hindsight; an effective project manager would have challenged this early).